rtCamp/wp-cli-report-command/README.md

 ## Overview

-`wp report` lets you easily generate a report of all the themes and plugins in multisite environment.

 `wp report` provides you the compiled report for all the sites on your MU setup with the details of all the active, network active and inactive plugins and themes.

 ```